gkjolin/Unity-Roguelike/README.md

 ### Enemy-Player interaction

 This is an area where I see a lot of spaghetti code in online examples - player components reference enemy components which reference player components, and before you know it, everything has hooks into everything else.
-A few simple interfaces help avoid this problem.

-When an enemy tries to walk into a player or vice versa, a raycast is done, and the object struck by that raycast is searched for an "IAttackable" component (a component implementing that interface).
-If found, an appropriate attack method is called on that component.
+When an enemy tries to walk into a player or vice versa, a raycast is performed, and the object struck by that raycast is searched for an "IAttackable" component (a component implementing that interface).
+If found, the attacker produces an "Attack" object, and the attacked produces a "Defense" object.
+These are POCOs (plain old CLR object) that produce all the information needed to resolve the attack (damage, health, defenses, crit chance, crit multiplier, resistances, accuracy, etc.).
+These objects are passed off to an "AttackResolver" which performs all the calculations for the attack, and returns an "AttackResult".
+This result is logged to the console and applied to the attacked target.

-The layer of indirection provided by an interface allows for the same piece of logic to handle quite a few different cases without explicitly coding them (player attacks enemy, enemy attacks player, enemy attacks other enemy, player attacks destructable environment, etc.).
-As long as the target has a component with an appropriate implementation of IAttackable, things will simply work.

-Nonetheless it may prove useful to have some more abstractions at work.
-Eventually I may change to the following system:

-Some kind of "AttackResolver" object is given on instantiation to objects that can attack.
-AttackResolver takes an "Attack" object and a "Defense" object.
-When attacking, the attacker produces an Attack object, and gets a Defense object from the IAttackable, and passes them to the resolver to be handled.

-Enemy-Player interaction is a system that will need ongoing tweaks, improvements, additions, etc. This heavier-handed approach helps isolate changes to the Attack/Defense/AttackResolver classes rather than their consumers.
-It also helps cut down on code duplication: in the current system, every new implementation of IAttackable is responsible for resolving an attack.
+This is a system that will be regularly modified, so having a centralized implementation with minimal indirection will make it easy to maintain, and having all the calculations performed by AttackResolver makes it easy to add new types of attacking or attackable entities (destructible terrain, new enemies, traps, etc.).
+An attackable entity simply needs to be able to produce a Defense object, and an attacking entity needs to be able to produce an Attack object.

 ### Logging